 Do you love your life?
 That's a tough question to answer, I know.
-In fact, a 2015 study found that just one in three people are happy with their lives.
+In fact, the 2017 Harris Poll Survey of American Happinesss found that just one in three people are happy with their lives.
 Look, it's okay to have bad days—we all do.
 With social media around, it's easy to compare your life to the edited version of someone else's.
 And yes, that means sometimes we really do just need a duvet day.
 But it's not all bad—there's joy to be found in the tiniest moments.
 In fact, that's a small part of loving your life and feeling happier.
 Below, find three tips that will help you love your life today and right now.
-We found them on Lululemon's website whilst hunting down the perfect pair of leggings (the Align Pant, £88, in case you were wondering).
+We found them on Lululemon's website whilst hunting down the perfect pair of leggings (the Align Pant, $98, in case you were wondering).

 It's so easy to get caught up in on what your life could be like if you were x, y or z.
 If you're always focused on tomorrow, you can miss the beauty of today.
 Laura Sugden writes, "If your favourite song comes on the radio while you're getting ready, savour it. … Pay attention.
 Maybe notice if someone [near you] would appreciate your seat.
 It will take you around three seconds to do it, but you'll treasure that moment.
 That connection of kindness could be the one highlight of your morning, or it could be one of a thousand highlights.
 The point is, you need to give yourself chance to see those highlights.
 Call it being present, call it mindfulness, call it Dave—it works."

 Not sure how to live more mindfully?
 These two books should help you get started.

 A practical guide to finding happiness every day.

 This little book shares 40 ways to be more mindful every day.